srijansatpathy/ComplexReturns/README.md

 ### Figure 2:
 <img width="424" alt="Screen Shot 2022-03-16 at 3 30 53 PM" src="https://user-images.githubusercontent.com/97066940/158702505-ac0bfd91-df4e-4a79-9f5e-9f128bf752ba.png">

-Figure 1 is a scatter plot of the Gunning Fog Index and the 2019 Q1 returns.
+Figure 1 is a scatter plot of the Gunning-Fog Index and the 2019 Q1 returns.
 Each dot on the plot is representative of one company that we looked at.
 As we can see there is not a very clear correlation that is visible by the naked eye.
 However, we added the correlation coefficient (-0.32) on top of the figure, which is indicative to a weak negative correlation.
 To further investigate this correlation, we decided to plot a regression line on the scatter plot as we can see in Figure 2.
 Again, we see that the regression line is sloped downwards, indicating a negative correlation.
 Our results weakly show that the more complex the language is in earning calls the less returns we would expect from the given company.